Canon 760D vs Nikon D3400

 |Nikon D3200« »||4.9 in||3.8 in||3.0 in||17.8 oz||540||n||Apr 2012||599||-||Nikon D3200|

 Any camera decision will naturally be influenced heavily by the price.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
-The D3400 was launched at a markedly lower price (by 41 percent) than the 760D, which puts it into a different market segment.
+The D3400 was launched at a somewhat lower price (by 23 percent) than the 760D, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.

 Sensor comparison: Canon 760D vs Nikon D3400